 The Office of Technology supports the technology needs and requirements of UCM's students, faculty, and staff.
 The Technology Support Center is your first step in requesting assistance, reporting a problem, or requesting new services.
-Students needing assistance with their UCM passwords or network id should contract them by calling 660-543-4375, visiting Ward Edwards 0200, or by emailing tsc@ucmo.edu.
-Email and walk-in support are available Monday through Friday, 6:00 A.M. to 10:00 P.M., Saturday from 8:00 A.M. to 4:00 P.M., and Sunday from noon to 8:00 P.M.
-Telephone support is available 24/7.
+Students needing assistance with their UCM IDs or passwords should contact the TSC by calling 660.543.4375, visiting Ward Edwards 0800, or by emailing tsc@ucmo.edu.
+Walk-in support is available Monday through Friday, 7:00 A.M. to 8:00 P.M., and weekends by appointment.
+Telephone calls are answered 24/7.
+The Office of Technology web site is also a good source of information: www.ucmo.edu/ot.